blacklightpy/vaultofknowledge/Fundamental Frequency.md

+The fundamental frequency, or just the fundamental, is the lowest frequency of a periodic waveform.
+In [[music theory]], the fundamental is the musical pitch of a note that is perceived as the lowest partial present.
 # Values
 For a single degree of freedom oscillator, like a mass-spring system, the natural frequency of oscillation depends on two quantities: mass and stiffness (provided the system is undamped)